Anurag13075/pencil-sketchpad/README.md

-# ✏️ Pencil — The Infinite Canvas, Rebuilt for Engineers
+# ✏️ Pencil — The Infinite Canvas, built for Engineers

 ![Pencil](./pencil.png)